-“Urgent care is great because the wait time is fairly reasonable, usually less than 60 minutes; you can rarely expect to be in and out of the ER in less than three or four hours,” Della Lana says.
+“Urgent care is great because the wait time is fairly reasonable, usually less than 60 minutes; you can rarely expect to be in and out of the ER in less than three or four hours,” Prentice says.
 “Additionally, the cost of urgent care is lower, as the care requires less testing.”

 If your PCP is not available, urgent care clinics can treat short-term medical problems that include:

 - Common illnesses such as colds, flu, earaches, eye infections, sore throat and cough, fever, sinus infection, skin rashes and infections, urinary tract infection and stomach ailments.

 - Most other minor injuries and illnesses that are not life-threatening.

 Emergency departments are open 24 hours a day, seven days a week, 365 days a year, and have specially trained doctors, paramedics, nurses and other support staff who can recognize, diagnose and make recommendations on a wide variety of medical issues.